MicrosoftDocs/powerbi-docs/powerbi-docs/sample-datasets.md

 ObviEnce is an ISV and an Intellectual Property (IP) Incubator focused on Microsoft Business Intelligence.
 ObviEnce works closely with Microsoft to develop best practices and thought leadership for jump-starting and deploying Microsoft Business Intelligence solutions.

-The workbooks and data are property of obviEnce, LLC and have been shared solely for the purpose of demonstrating Power BI functionality with industry sample data.
+The workbooks and data are property of obviEnce, LLC, and have been shared solely for the purpose of demonstrating Power BI functionality with industry sample data.

 Any uses of the workbooks and/or data must include the above attribution (that is also on the Info worksheet included with each workbook).
 The workbook and any visualizations must be accompanied by the following copyright notice: obviEnce ©.